Sigma Level Calculator

 The above table lists the relationship between the sigma level for the process of each individual part and the resulting rolled throughput yields for manufacturing of units consisting of a different number of parts.
 The same logic applies to multi-step processes of any kind.
 Calculations for any number of parts and any level of sigma can be performed using this sigma level calculator, as long as the sigma level is the same for each part.
 If different levels apply to different parts, use the RTY formula specified below to perform the calculations.

-Below we present some of the key formulas used in the calculator, with short explanations.
+Below we present some of the key formulas used in the sigma calculator, with short explanations.

 The equation for calculating defects per million opportunities is fairly straightforward: we take the number of defects, multiply by 1 million, then divide by the total opportunities which in itself is the product of the number of units and the number of defect opportunities per unit.
 Note that DPMO is often also written as PPM (parts per million), as was in the original Bill Smith paper.

 As discussed above, DPMO is more useful when looking at a single process in isolation.
-When it is part of a multi-step or multi-part process, the defects per million units measure and its complimentary - the rolled throughput yield, become relevant.
+When it is part of a multi-step or multi-part process, the defects per million units (DPM) measure and its complement - the rolled throughput yield, become relevant.

 The equation for rolled throughput yield is given below: